GrgryRtsch/rock-paper-scissors/README.md

 [View the live project here.](https://grgryrtsch.github.io/rock-paper-scissors/)

-This is the main website for my Rock, Paper, Scissors Game.
+This is the my Rock, Paper, Scissors Game.
 It is designed to be responsive and accessible on a range of devices, making it easy to navigate for potential students and partners.
+I have designed it to look and feel like an 90's arcade game to give that old school feel feeling and aesthetic which is emphasized by my choice of background imagery.
+The game has been designed with the classic rock, paper, scissors format of best of three which I beleive makes the game more replayable and fun.
+You will select your 'weapon' from the drop down menu, the computer will then make their choice, the results are then displayed below, upon either you or the computer winning a best of three set, you will see an alert box which will then have a button which will reset the score back to zero.

 <h2 align="center">User Experience</h2>

 # User Experience

 - The game site is presented in a minimalist but effective way, providing all the information and rules the user needs.
 Rock, Paper, Scissors.
-This game is for adults and children, it is a replayable game that is played against the computer and give a winner based on who gets the best out of a certain number of rounds.
+This game is for adults and children, it is a replayable game that is played against the computer and give a winner based on who gets the best out three of rounds.

 ## Purpose